muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 Using MTProto Proxies
 =====================

-MTProto Proxies are Telegram's alternative to normal proxies, and work a bit differently.
+MTProto Proxies are dxdmgch's alternative to normal proxies, and work a bit differently.
 The following protocols are available:

 * ``ConnectionTcpMTProxyAbridged``